| (hier gehts zur Presserklärung) Liebe Leute, hier eine News in Sachen GATS-Politik der EU. Moderne Herrschaft

 requests and subsequently offers.
 Only when negotiations are comprehensive can

-Services play an increasingly central role in the global economy, but their
+an overall balance of rights and obligations be secured.
+Background Services play an increasingly central role in the global economy, but their

 strong and growing role is still not reflected in its share of world trade.